 CAAG’s purpose is to support city public school children’s achievement and help ensure children at risk have a fighting chance of making a success of their lives.

-* As CAAG’s major project, WCC provides a volunteer and funding commitment to a multi-sensory kindergarten tutoring program in two inner city schools to help children learn to read, write simple words, and comprehend simple stories and be prepared for first grade.
-It provides a good start for young children to learn to read by fourth grade — a strong predictor of their staying in school.
+- As CAAG’s major project, WCC provides a volunteer and funding commitment to a multi-sensory kindergarten tutoring program in an inner city school.
+Tutors work with individual children throughout the year to help them learn to read, write simple words, expand their vocabularies, and comprehend simple stories, so they can become good readers by fourth grade — a strong predictor of their staying in school.

 - “Gatherings for good”: two or three times a year the committee organizes a lunch for members and friends at Venice on Vine, a restaurant in Over-the-Rhine.
 People are asked to bring school supplies for Rothenberg students (August) and Christmas presents for the Contact Center to sell at a modest price.
 Members should watch for notices in the Bulletin and weekly update and attend if they are able.